BEWARE OF STRANGE FIRE IN WORSHIP

 The sons of Aaron, Nadab and Abihu, were chosen among the children of Israel to draw near to God and minister at His altar.
 Their responsibility was to burn incense before the LORD, but not haphazardly or impulsively.
 They were given clear divine instructions to follow in discharging their duties and in ministering to God.

-But in total contempt and disregard for God and His instructions, Nadab and Abihu brought before God strange or profane fire (fire not taken from God’s altar), and so the fire went out from God and devoured them.
+But in total contempt and disregard for God and His instructions, Nadab and Abihu brought before God strange or profane fire (fire not taken from God’s altar) and so fire went out from God and devoured them.

 Leviticus 10:1-3 – NKJV